emqx/eip/active/0004-async-mnesia-change-log-replication.md

 * 2021-03-01: @k32 Minor fixes
 * 2021-03-05: @k32 Add more test scenarios and elaborate on the push model.
 * 2021-03-11: @k32 Elaborate transaction key generation
+* 2021-03-11: @k32 Add MSC diagrams for the bootstrap process

 ## Abstract